Linear structures in the set of non-norm-attaining operators on Banach spaces

-The idea of the present paper is to push further the study of lineability and spaceability in the context of non-norm-attaining operators, as it will be clear throughout the paper.
-Our results provide new examples and generalize some (nowadays, well-known) results in the literature on norm-attaining theory.
-In fact, those results concerning lineability and spaceability of the set of non-norm attaining operators are presented in a {\it much wider} setting (as in \cite{AFM, DFJ, F, FGJM}).
-More precisely, we provide our results in terms of \textit{group invariant operators}, which are obtained from a more general perspective than those for classical bounded linear operators.
+together with $\{0\}$ contains an infinite-dimensional subspace \cite[Proposition 6]{PT}.
+Under the same assumptions, the same holds for the set $[\mathcal{L}(X, Y) \setminus \NA(X,Y)] \cup \{0\}$ whenever it is non-empty \cite[Proposition 7]{PT} (we also refer the interested reader to \cite{DJM} for additional conditions ensuring the existence of non-norm-attaining operators).
+In the same spirit, it was shown in \cite[Theorem 2.3]{FGMR} that there are Banach spaces $X$ and $Y$ such that the subset of all compact operators which cannot be approximated by norm-attaining operators together with the null operator also contains infinite-dimensional closed subspaces.

-For the moment, we keep our feet on the ground and summarize our main results in a practical manner.
-Before doing so, let us mention the two Banach spaces that have played an important role in the theory of norm-attaining operators.
-The first one is $d_{*}(w,1)$ which is the predual of the Lorentz sequence space $d(w,1)$.
-The second one is $X(w)$ introduced by M.D.
-Acosta in \cite{acosta1}.
-The definitions of these spaces will be precisely described in Section~\ref{sec:pre}.
-One important fact that both spaces share is that they are typical Banach spaces in which the subset $\mathcal{L}(X,Y) \setminus \overline{\NA(X,Y)}$ is non-empty, that is, the existence of bounded linear operators which cannot be approximated by norm-attaining ones is guaranteed.
+In this paper we investigate lineability and spaceability phenomena for the class of non-norm-attaining operators.
+Our results provide new examples and extend several known results in the literature on norm-attainment theory, placing them within a broader framework extending \cite{AFM, DFJ, F, FGJM}.
+More precisely, we formulate our results in terms of group-invariant operators, which arise naturally in a setting that extends the classical theory of bounded linear operators.